 Can you get dental implants on the NHS?

-Yes, the NHS does offer dental implants in certain circumstances, to people who have a clear medical need for them.
-But many people who would like NHS implants will not be eligible, so they must settle for available dental treatments or opt for private care.
+Yes, the NHS offers dental implants in certain circumstances, to people who have a clear medical need.
+But many people who would like NHS implants will not be eligible.
+They must settle for available dental treatments or opt for private care.
 The high cost of implant treatment means there is a lot of demand and only a limited budget to supply them, so patients must be prioritised according to their medical needs.

 This guide, published by the Royal College of Surgeons in 2019, lays out the eligibility criteria for NHS-funded dental implants.
 It's 20 pages long, so below we'll summarise the key points.
 You can watch the video below for an even shorter answer: